cunarist/app-template/README.md

 Extra features added to default Flutter template are:

 - Rust integration with ability to use multiple library crates
-- State management with data on Rust side
+- MVVM pattern with state management on Rust side
 - Convenient app naming and icon generation
 - Convenient environment variable management
 - Localization